Member-X/ConfigMgr-AZ/README.md

 ## Stilling working on
 The following is a list of items that still need implementation

-* Add a managed disk to Primary and site servers
+* Add a managed disk to Primary and site servers - Done
   * Format and mount the disk
 * Download all required applications to storage account
+* Correct the format size of OS drive

 Each VM has its own public IP address and is added to a subnet protected with a Network Security Group, which only allows RDP port from Internet.